git-comment/git-comment/docs/Roadmap.md

 # The Big TODO List

-## Integration
+## Integrations

 ### Import/export from web services

-Create git comments from external service comments or vice versa, even better would be appending metadata to enable real sync
+Synchronize comments with external services.

-* Fetch comments from service
+* Fetch comments from the service
-* Push comments to service
+* Push comments to the service
-* Push/fetch only as needed, avoiding duplication automatically
+* Push and fetch only as needed, avoiding duplication automatically

 Services: